Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

 - When editing a recipe, the input fields are pre-filled with data so a user does not have to re-type the entire recipe
 - Min and Max length used for usernames and passwords and patterns used for further defensive programming
 - Passwords are hashed so are not readable from the database
-- Users can only edit and delete their own recipes, they cannot make any changes to other's recipes
+- Users can only edit and delete their own recipes, they cannot make any changes to other's recipes - a modal is prompted when deleting a recipe to check the user is sure they want to delete - this defensive programming prevents recipes being deleted accidentally
 - A user's profile displays their own recipes on their profile page
 - Using Bootstrap and some media queries, the site is responsive on all device sizes